-9.1.
-Administrative controls should be developed that take into account the interfaces between the maintenance and operation of the research reactor, radiation protection, and nuclear security.
-The following elements should be explicitly addressed in these administrative controls:
+- 9.1.
+Administrative controls should be developed that take into account the interfaces between the maintenance and operation of the research reactor, radiation protection5 and nuclear security.
+The following elements should be explicitly addressed in these administrative controls: - (a) The demarcation between personnel performing maintenance and personnel directly responsible for operation of the facility (e.g. the shift supervisor);). - (b) Ensuring Provisions to ensure that the operating personnel have information about the status of 44

-- (a) The demarcation between personnel performing maintenance and personnel directly responsible for operation of the facility (e.g. the shift supervisor); - (b) Ensuring that the operating personnel have information about the status of the research reactor at all times during maintenance activities; - (c) A work permit system (see paras 9.2-9.4) and the designation of individuals who are authorized to issue and cancel work permits for maintenance, equipment isolation, live testing and access control; - (d) Direct positive indications of equipment that is out of service, including provisions to prevent unintentional return to service; - (e) Ensuring that SSCs are inspected and tested after maintenance before being declared functional and returned to service; - (f) Return to operational status;

-(g) Ensuring that maintenance activities that affect both safety and nuclear security in the facility including the need for appropriate management of sensitive information, are coordinated in the planning stage to ensure that safety measures and security measures do not compromise one another before, during or after conduct of maintenance, periodic testing or inspection activities.
-Guidance on nuclear security is provided in the IAEA Nuclear Security Series [16-18, and 21].
+- the research reactor at all times during maintenance activities; - (c) A work permit system (see paras 9.2-9.4) and the designation of individuals who are authorized to issue and cancel work permits for maintenance, equipment isolation, live testing and access control; - (d) Direct positive indications of equipment that is out of service, including provisions to prevent unintentional return to service; - (e) Ensuring Assurance that SSCs are inspected and tested after maintenance before being declared functional and returned to service; - (f) Return to operational status; - (g) Ensuring Provisions to ensure that maintenance activities that affect both safety and nuclear security in the facility including the need for appropriate management of sensitive information, are coordinated in the planning stage to ensure that safety measures and security measures do not compromise one another before, during or after conduct of maintenance, periodic testing or inspection activities.
+Guidance on nuclear security is provided in the IAEA Nuclear Security Series [16-18, and 2119].